Technical Information

 This VFO is simple to build and is quite stable.
 The VFO produces a two phase

-output (2 outputs), making it well suited to supplying a signal to either single ended
+output (2 outputs, push pull), making it well suited to supplying a signal to

-RF amplifiers, where only one of the outputs is used, or to balanced (push-pull or
+either single ended RF amplifiers, where only one of the outputs is used, or to

 both outputs would be used.
 By using a frequency counter, the need for a